 Our approach is non-judgmental and interactive.
 Our modules are either in person, online, in English or Spanish.
 We've found a way to make these conversations less awkward and uncomfortable and more fun, ensuring your team members leave the training feeling inspired and energized.
 Because of our candid, practical approach, your team members will have actionable skills and outcomes that will have a profound ripple effect on your guest's experiences and company culture.

 We know that finding the right consultant is a decision not to be taken lightly.
 That’s why we offer free consultations to walk you through your needs, the scope of your goals, and your budget.

 Bernadette Smith is founder and president of Equality Institute, and award-winning author of three books about LGBTQ weddings, most recently The Business of Gay Weddings: A Guide for Wedding Professionals.

 In 2004, Bernadette started 14 Stories, an award-winning wedding planning firm with an LGBTQ specialty.
 She then took this passion for equality and started the Gay Wedding Institute to share her expertise with her peers in the global wedding and travel industry.
 The Gay Wedding Institute is now a part of Equality Institute, ensuring that guests from all backgrounds receive outstanding service.

 Bernadette has worked with LGBTQ couples in their most vulnerable, raw moments - when they've had to make decisions on dozens of vendors and expressed concerned about rejection from not only those vendors but also their loved ones.
 Her experiences can help any business learn how to provide the very best customer service to all LGBTQ guests.
-She has spoken to thousands of professionals in virtually every industry and trained people from more than 20 countries.
+She has spoken to thousands of professionals in virtually every industry and trained people from 21+ countries.